iambrianle/blog/content/posts/first.md

 ## a markdown cheat-sheet
-this is to write the content of your post
+this is the language you will write your blog with

 | task | markdown syntax |
 | :---: | :--- |